tilaksidduram/OpenDelta_server_software/README.md

 Installation
 ============

 Before you can use the software the first time run ./install.sh.
-Change FILE_MATCH=CARBON-KK-Myself5-*.zip in opendelta.sh to your roms basename.
+Change FILE_MATCH=CARBON-KK-Myself5-*.zip in carbondelta.sh to your roms basename.
 (See my configuration)

 Usage
 =====